Chlorine Dioxide

 Carcinogenic effects

-It is not considered carcinogenic.
-It is not listed by IARC (International Agency for Research on Cancer) or by ACGIH (American Conference of Governmental Industrial Hygienists).
+Not considered carcinogenic.
+Not listed by IARC (International Agency for Research on Cancer) or ACGIH (American Conference of Governmental Industrial Hygienists).

 Mutagenic effects